TUD-RST/pyblocksim/README.md

 should install the package including all examples.
 If something goes wrong, feel free to file an issue or contact the author(s).

+## Getting started
+The recommended entry point ist the `examples`-folder.
+*Note*: the examples are not installed with pip and have to be downloaded separately.

 ## Dependencies

 Since 2016-11-09 this package uses python3 syntax.